It was two days after Christmas. I couldn’t get out of bed.

 “Are you experiencing any severe mood swings?
-Thoughts of suicide?” he asked me earlier.
+Thoughts of suicide?” he’d asked me earlier today.

 A little bit.
 And no. Even when my depression was at its worst, I didn’t think about killing myself.
 Because how could I do that to my parents?
 How could I do that to Zach?
-As much as I resent this never-ending guilt, it probably saved my fucking life.
+As much as I resented this never-ending guilt, it had probably saved my fucking life.

 Okay, so I have a brilliant idea. *Dumbledore voice* And between you and me, that is saying something.

-I grin.
+I grinned.
 For the first time all day.
-It’s fleeting, but it serves to remind me that I can still feel positive emotions like amusement.
+It was fleeting, but it served to remind me that I could still feel positive emotions like amusement.

 You know how you were saying the other night that you’re going a little stir-crazy shut up in the house?

 If she only knew.

 Well, my cabin sits on about 30 acres, and I have a couple miles of trails winding through them.
 Did you want to embarrass the shit out of yourself by coming over and learning how to cross-country ski?
 In a controlled, quasi-safe (see previous comment about embarrassment) environment without the threat of being seen by anyone but me and the dogs?

 I’m in, I told her.
 But I don’t have skis.
 I’ll have to order some first.

 Don’t bother.
 I don’t want you to waste the money if you end up hating it and never use them again.
 I can just borrow a pair from someone close-ish to your height.
 What are you, like 7’5”?